 Todd Stafford, senior director at the National Joint Apprenticeship Training Committee (NJATC) told cleantecnica.com that, “It is not due to a lack of interest from consumers that keeps residential solar from going gangbusters.”
 What is holding contractors back, he insists, is an inability for many to close the deal.

-That’s why contractors aiming to convince prospective customers about the value of solar should focus on these six basic sales tips.
+That’s why contractors aiming to convince prospective customers about the value of solar should focus on these five basic sales tips.

 While cute and generic sales pitches might hit the mark when selling vacation plans or used cars, home-owners choosing solar are making a substantial financial investment and are less likely to respond positively to frivolous sales patter.
 And when you consider that clients may have worries about the impact and disruption that the installation process may have on their home and lifestyle, it is easy to understand why sincerity and transparency are essential to gaining the confidence of the consumer.